-• Don't overwrite \\name\\ with \\qualname\\ for attr.s (slots=True) classes. #99
+• name is not overwritten with qualname for attr.s(slots=True) classes anymore. #99

-- Add attr.astuple() that similarly to attr.asdict() returns the instance as a tuple. #77 - Converts now work with frozen classes. #76 - Instantiation of attrs classes with converters is now significantly faster. #80 - Pickling now works with \\\slots\\\ classes. #81 - attr.assoc() now works with \\slots\\classes. #84 - The tuple returned by attr.fields() now also allows to access the Attribute instances by name.
+- Added attr.astuple() that similarly to attr.asdict() returns the instance as a tuple. #77 - Converts now work with frozen classes. #76 - Instantiation of attrs classes with converters is now significantly faster. #80 - Pickling now works with slots classes. #81 - attr.assoc() now works with slots classes. #84 - The tuple returned by attr.fields() now also allows to access the Attribute instances by name.
 Yes, we've subclassed tuple so you don't have to!
-Therefore attr.fields(C).x is equivalent to the deprecated C.x and works with \\slots\\ classes. #88
+Therefore attr.fields(C).x is equivalent to the deprecated C.x and works with slots classes. #88